jongryn/shopping-list-app/README.md

 ## Description

-This application demonstrates a simple React application with a front end implemented with HTML/CSS and elements from the Tachyons framework.
-It utilizes Robo Hash API to display various robots and JSON Placeholder to create a REST API for testing and prototyping.
+This application demonstrates a simple MEAN Stack application with a front end implemented with HTML/CSS.

-The user may enter any robot name to search it on the REST API.

 ## Demo

-The demo of the Robo Friend Finer Application can be found [here](https://robofriends3.herokuapp.com/).
+The demo of the Shopping List Application can be found [here](https://.herokuapp.com/).

 ## Installation